Kenta Kobashi: First Triple Crown title reign, end of Misawa tag team (1995–1996)

+The start of Burning, second Triple Crown title reign, debut of the Burning Hammer (1997–1998)

-Kobashi defeated Akira Taue on July 24, 1996, to capture his first Triple Crown.
-He lost the championship to Misawa on January 20, 1997, in a very highly regarded match.
-In March 1997 in the Champion Carnival he gained his first pinfall victory over Misawa.
-At the end of the Carnival, Kobashi qualified for the finals for the first time.
+By 1997, Kobashi was the most popular wrestler in the entirety of AJPW.
+He had been considerably popular with the fans for his underdog tactics and his dexterity; but, after he had captured the title, he reached new popular heights.
+After defending the title against Kawada earlier in the previous year in another draw, he had been scheduled to face Mitsuharu Misawa at the first main pay-per-view show of the 1997 AJPW calendar year.
+On the January 20 Osaka pay-per-view, Misawa defeated Kobashi to end his title reign, and secure his third overall reign with the belt.
+In March, in that year's Champion Carnival tournament, he gained his first pinfall victory over Misawa.
+At the end of the tournament, Kobashi qualified for the finals for the first time.
 However, instead of the traditional one on one contest to settle the carnival, a one night 3 way round robin was held due to Kobashi, Kawada, and Misawa all having finished the Carnival round robin with the same score.
 In the first match Kobashi went to a 30-minute draw with Misawa.
-However, this match left both men greatly weakened and Kawada was able to quickly gain his first singles pin over Misawa in the next match that gave Kobashi little time to rest.
-In the final match Kawada defeated Kobashi to gain his second Carnival title.
-In October 1997 Kobashi won his first World Tag title without Misawa when he and Johnny Ace defeated Gary Albright and Steve Williams.
-In the same month he challenged Misawa for the Triple Crown in another memorable match, but again Misawa defeated him.
-While Kawada would finally end his quest to defeat Misawa for the Triple Crown at AJPW's May Tokyo Dome show called AJPW 25th Anniversary, in 1998, Kobashi would replace Kawada as Misawa's top rival.
-On June 12, 1998, Kobashi defeated Kawada to begin his second Triple Crown reign.
-Shortly before his victory he again suffered a major knee injury which he would not give time to heal, which nearly ended his career, and during that time, Johnny Ace turned heel on Kobashi to form his own stable called "The Movement".
-He lost the championship again to Misawa on October 31.
+However, this match left both men greatly weakened and Kawada was able to quickly gain his first singles pin over Misawa in the next match, which gave Kobashi little time to rest.
+In the final match, Kawada defeated Kobashi to gain his second Carnival title.
+In October that year, Kobashi won his first World Tag title without Misawa, when he and Johnny Ace defeated Triangle of Power members Gary Albright and Steve Williams.
+In the same month, he challenged Misawa for the Triple Crown in a sequel match to their January encounter, but Misawa had yet again defeated him.

-The year of 1998 would end with Kobashi gaining another career milestone as he with Akiyama, teaming as "Burning", captured his first World's Strongest Tag Determination League championship.
-As January began Kobashi was kicking off a new rivalry against Vader.
-He won the World's Strongest Tag Determination League again with Akiyama in December 1999.
-In February 2000 he defeated Vader to earn his third Triple Crown reign.
-Then in April 2000 he won his first Champion Carnival while in the course of the tournament gaining his first televised singles victory over Misawa.
-In mid-2000 Misawa left the company to form Pro Wrestling Noah; Kobashi, along with all but three All Japan native workers, followed Misawa.
-He was the reigning Triple Crown champion at the time, and the championship was thus vacated.